mattgibbo/vue3-starter/README.md

 If that's not the case you can update this for your setup in /vue.config.js by changing the value of the "target" property to your local setup.

 ## Building for production ##
-Running the following command will build a production version using Webpack.
+Running the following command will build a production version.

 ```
 npm run build